Share This

 3. When should we file the FAFSA?

-Send in the form as soon as possible after it opens (the FAFSA for 2024-2025 is projected to open sometime in December 2023).
-Some financial aid is limited and offered on a first-come, first-served basis.
+Experts generally recommend submitting the FAFSA as soon as possible after it opens for submission since some financial aid is limited and offered on a first-come, first-served basis.

-If your family has serious procrastination issues (what family doesn’t?), make sure to keep an eye on the state and college deadlines for financial aid.
+If your family is very busy (what family isn’t?), make sure to keep an eye on the state and college deadlines for financial aid.
 At the very least, you do not want to miss these.

 4. Does a college have to admit my student before we can apply for financial aid?

-No. You can submit the FAFSA well before you even send in your application to a college.
-Of course, in order to access any financial aid awarded to you, you must be enrolled at the university.
+No. You can submit the FAFSA well before sending your application to a college.
+Of course, to access any financial aid awarded to you, you must be enrolled at the university.

 When you fill out the FAFSA, you can list up to twenty colleges.
 These include schools to which you might apply.
 The FAFSA website provides the school codes here.